Further Revised; 6/24/14

 However it still uses binned Cree XT-E Cool White LED which is inferior aquarium lighting PUR, as well this LED uses green emitters that while these are nice for color, these also considerably lower the important PUR output.

-Combine this with the fact the “Hydra FiftyTwo” still utilizes the inferior “Current Reduction” driver controlling technology that AI utilizes for their other LEDs and anyone looking at this LED from a purely scientific point of few, not “bells & whistles”, would have to say STRIKE THREE!
+In summary, while a nicely packaged and widely popular aquarium LED; the fact the “Hydra FiftyTwo” still pursues PAR numbers and colors over PUR and utilizes the inferior “Current Reduction” driver controlling technology that AI utilizes for their other LEDs; ANYONE looking at this LED from a purely scientific point of view, not “bells & whistles”, would have to say STRIKE THREE!

-Aqua Iluminations Warranty = 1 Year (with certain sellers in the UK providing a 2 year warranty at their expense)
+Aqua Illuminations Warranty = 1 Year (with certain sellers in the UK providing a 2 year warranty at their expense)

 I watched a video promoting this that missed a key point and that is he only used a PAR meter which does not show PUR, which is MOST important and requires a spectrograph to show more correctly.